ExplorysMedical/Apothecary/README.md

 ## Apothecary is a suite of HBase related utilities from Explorys

-Some highlights of Apothecary either committed or coming soon are:
+Some highlights of Apothecary are:

-Sorry, no real code yet.
-Just made the repository, have to get stuff into a project and attach the licenses and talk to the lawyer.

 1. An alternative implementation of an InputFormat to allow you to use HBase as a source for mapreduce jobs.
    * Reads directly from on disk storefiles